 “We aim to support our trade fair customers as comprehensively and globally as possible,” says Dornscheidt as he looks back to a successful financial year in the international business of Messe Düsseldorf GmbH, with 27 contracted and 18 proprietary and joint events.
 The largest proportion of events in 2016 were held in Russia, China and India.
 Dornscheidt is especially pleased that about one third of exhibitors at Düsseldorf’s worldwide leaders among trade fairs in the global portfolios are by now using at least one equivalent Messe Düsseldorf event for their business outside Germany.
 Again, he sees this as clear confirmation of the Group’s corporate strategy.

 “We are already at home in the world’s growth markets, with around 60 spin-offs of Düsseldorf’s global brands, such as interpack, MEDICA, K and wire&Tube,” says Dornscheidt.
-“In 2016 we established nine new proprietary and joint events outside Germany, including the first one in Iran.”
+“In 2016 we established nine new proprietary and joint events outside Germany.”
 This positive international development of events,” says the CEO, “is an important success which we’ve already achieved through our strategy ‘Messe Düsseldorf 2030’,” he says.
 “One major reason is that we want to break through our cyclical revenue fluctuations in Germany and ensure a steady growth in revenue for our Group, and so we will persist along this course.”
 As well as continually developing Düsseldorf’s leading global trade fairs and digital customer service facilities, the company is therefore pursuing an intensive expansion of its global portfolio: “Under today’s plans,” says Dornscheidt, “we are set to create 15 further spin-offs that will have their premières in 2017 and 2018.”
 The main focus of this growth offensive will be on the economic areas of Asia and of North and South America.
 “We are taking the topics of our leading global trade fairs into new markets and are thus also generating feedback effects for the Düsseldorf Exhibition Centre,” he says.

 High level of internationalism indicates world-class quality of trade fair venue